List of Shortland Street characters introduced in 1995: Carla Crozier

 Nurse Carla Crozier (later Leach and Summerfield) portrayed by Elisabeth Easther was a major antagonist from mid 1995 to mid 1996 and again during 2021.
 The character debuted as a new nurse working at the clinic under her estranged sister Ellen Crozier (Robyn Malcolm) and gained notoriety as the show's first ever on screen murderer, killing her husband Bernie Leach (Timothy Bartlett) during the show’s 1000 episode.
 The character returned 25 years later as a therapist using the surname Summerfield, who began to treat and manipulate Director of Nursing Nicole Miller-Mullens (Sally Martin) and briefly working at the hospital.

 Zac Smith

 Zac Smith arrived in a guest role in mid 1995 as the potential love interest for Grace Kwan (Lynette Forday).
 He returned several months later when he was revealed as the illegitimate half brother of James Thornton (Chris Dykzeul) before he embarked on a scandalous storyline where he dated James' mother and recent widow - Julia Thornton (Elizabeth Hawthorne).
 Zac returned in 2002, and in a more central role in 2012.

 Ana Fa’asolo

 Nurse Ana Fa’asolo was the first Pasifika nurse introduced to the show.
 Along with fellow nurse Harry (Dean O'Gorman), Ana was taken in as a lodger by Lionel Skeggins (John Leigh) whilst his wife Kirsty (Angela Dotchin) was overseas.
-When Kirsty returned, she clashed frequently with the headstrong and ambitious Ana.
-The pair reluctantly team up in mid-1996 as part of a pyramid scheme called New Day.
+When Kirsty returned, she clashed frequently with the headstrong and ambitious Ana and ultimately kicked Ana out.
+The pair reluctantly team up in late-1995 as part of a pyramid scheme called New Day.

+Ana became a lodger for Julia Thornton (Elizabeth Hawthorne) and quickly became friends with her and son James.
+A love triangle with Sam Aleni (Rene Naufahu) and her boss Carla Leach (Elisabeth Easther) resulted in Ana launching a prank campaign against Carla.
+The campaign resulted in losing Sam to Carla and her place in the Thornton household.
+After a period of couch surfing, Ana started renting Ellen Crozier’s (Robyn Malcolm) house with a newly single Kirsty and Caroline Buxton (Tandi Wright).

+Many of Ana’s storyline’s involved a cycle of losing her employment at the clinic due to a scheme backfiring, failing to gain meaningful employment elsewhere, and returning to the clinic.
+In early 1997, following another period of unemployment, Ana is offered the role of nursing coordinator in Jenny Harrison’s (Maggie Harper) women’s clinic.
+Her housemates thought that the death of Rebecca Frost would mark Ana giving up on schemes, however she soon began a new scheme of acting as broker for life insurance.
+After obtaining a list of terminal patients, Ana was once again suspended by David Kearney (Peter Elliott).
+Although Jenny immediately reinstated her, Ana had lost the confidence of the nursing staff and was quickly let go by Jenny.
+After receiving the life insurance payout from one of the patients and remained unashamed of her actions, Ana realised she had lost the respect of her housemates and tearfully left Ferndale.